Vtreka/Factory-Monitoring-Expanded/README.md

 <br><br>
 ## Installation
 Copy [3 screen version](https://github.com/Vtreka/Factory-Monitoring-Expanded/blob/main/PB.json) into Programming Board in game <br><br>
-Simply connect core and 3 screens (in any order) to Programing Board and run the script.
+Simply connect core and 3 screens in any order (and optionally a databank) to Programing Board and run the script.
 Refresh rate (In Lua Parameters) is set to 5, suggest this not be lowered to avoid lag situation.<br><br>
 <b>Lua Parameters</b><br><br>
 Refresh timer - value in seconds, set above 3 for really big factories<br>
 Show name - Checkbox does nothing currently.
 In future will allow to display Industry Unit name instead of the item that is being crafted<br>